Skip to main content

 Provisioning MongoDB replicaset using Virtual Machine

-Basic information
+Basic Information

-• Estimated time: 60 minutes
+• Estimated time required: 60 minutes

-• Recommended OS: MacOS, Ubuntu
+• Recommended operating systems: MacOS, Ubuntu

 • Region: kr-central-1, kr-central-2